SarahMATU/DigiRainProject/_posts/2024-03-11-DigiRainProject.md

 	}
 }
 ```
 This was the function I created for my project.
-For GoToXY(), I decided to create two more random functions to pick the position on the console of where to start printing and increase the y coord so it prints the line for the length of the first for loop.
-The For loop decides how long the stream is which means it will print the length of the Rain characters and then move on to the next line.
+For GoToXY(), I decided to create two more random functions to pick the position on the console of where to start printing and increase the y coord so it prints the line for the length of the first For loop.
+This loop decides how long the stream is which means it will print the length of the Rain characters which is a const that can be changed and then move on to the next line and print that one and so on.

 I also set console limits so the console doesn't move when printing.
-For this, I resized the vector to make a vector for 100 characters for 19 rows.
+For this, I resized the vector to make it fit 100 columns and 19 rows.
 This way the console should not move and start printing on a new section.
 I also put a rule so that if the characters exceed this the console will clear and start again.

 ## Problem-Solving
 One of the main problems I encountered was getting the vector random.
 I had issues in the early days of the vector choosing a random character but only printing that character.
 I sorted that bug and then faced another when trying to figure out how to print multiple lines at one time.
 I had only been printing the entire vector at once or single lines of random characters.
 I finally figured it out when calling the print function I wasn't updating the X and Y coordinates so I was only printing in one place.
 I fixed this by setting the new random x and y coordinates after printing the line.